Strategy, Entrepreneurship and Innovation

 Distinguishing Features of the Specialisation

 Top business schools worldwide have welcomed PhD graduates from BI’s Strategy area.
-Recent placements include, among others, the Technical University of Munich (TUM), Grenoble School of Management and Alliance Manchester Business School.
+Recent placements include, among others, the Technical University of Munich (TUM), Grenoble School of Management, Alliance Manchester Business School, and the University of Groningen.

 All PhD candidates receive financial support when accepted into the programme.
 The candidates are hired as full-time employees on an initial four-year contract.
 Continuation of the support through the four years of the program is dependent on good standing and regular progress towards completing the programme’s requirements.
 PhD candidates are entitled to full parental leave and health insurance, and are part of the Norwegian Public Service Pension Fund.
 The workplace is BI Norwegian Business School at its main campus in Oslo.